punker76/algomash/_posts/11-08-2015-Getting_Started.md

 * Your project - in fact documentation needs lesser features, in fact, just text.
 * You're willing to configure a few things in your code editor.
 * You're happy to write some CSS or shift some HTML classes so that you get a look you want.

+## Who's Algomash NOT for?

+* For developers coding a CMS
+* For developers coding an OS
+* If you want Wiki specific features.